fabric8-quickstarts/spring-boot-camel-amq/README.redhat.md

 # Spring Boot, Camel and ActiveMQ QuickStart

-This quickstart shows h how to connect a Spring-Boot application to an A-MQ xPaaS message broker and use JMS messaging between two Camel routes using OpenShift.
+This quickstart shows how to connect a Spring-Boot application to an A-MQ xPaaS message broker and use JMS messaging between two Camel routes using OpenShift.

 ### Building